zana9999/HackaBot/README.md

 **Notifications:** Sends alerts via Discord for new hackathons.

-**Extensible:** Supports adding more platforms, custom filters, or notification channels without major refactoring.
+**Extensible:** Supports adding more platforms, custom filters, or notification channels without major refactoring to the code setup.

 ---